HenningJ99/HenningJ99/README.md

 - 👋 Hi, I’m Henning
-- 👀 I’m a Master student in Astrophysics at the Argelander Institut für Astronomie in Bonn
+- 👀 I’m a PhD student in Astrophysics at Institut für Astro- und Teilchenphysik in Innsbruck
-- 🌱 I’m currently trying to get familiar with GitHub in order to work on my Master thesis here.

 <!---